-- Allied health professionals may spend more time with paperwork tasks than at hospitals.
+- Allied health professionals tend to complete more paperwork than at hospitals.

 - A predictable routine can become boring for some.

-A great method for helping you make your decision is to ask some local healthcare professionals about their favorite elements of their jobs, and what they’d most like to change.
+To help you make an educated decision, why not ask some local healthcare professionals about their favorite elements of their jobs?
+What would they most like to change?